Conyers Workers’ Compensation Lawyers: Get the Compensation You Deserve

 Can I Sue My Employer for a Work Injury?

-I’m An Independent Contractor, Can I File A Workers Comp Claim?
+I’m an Independent Contractor, Can I File a Workers Compensation Claim?

 A workers’ compensation claim may only be filed by an employee or a standby employee in the state of Georgia.
 As an independent contractor, you’re not an employee so you cannot file a workers’ compensation claim.